Rem (M.S. Thesis → Independent Project)

 Friction can be useful → A little effort at the right moment can prompt deeper reflection or intentionality

-Memory is contextual → Resurfacing should be sensitive to timing, patterns, and emotional relevance
+Memory is contextual → Resurfacing should be sensitive to timing, patterns, and relevance

 Metadata is valuable but often skipped → Assistive AI should reduce the cost of organizing without forcing decisions